Endo Health profit beats Street on strong anesthetic sales

 Analysts on average had expected earnings of $1.18 per share.

-The company said it took a pre-tax charge of $131 million to settle patent lawsuits with Watson Pharmaceuticals Inc WPI.N.
+The company said it took a pre-tax charge of $131 million to settle patent lawsuits with Watson Pharmaceuticals Inc.

 Endo Health settled two patent lawsuits with Watson in May, allowing Watson to launch a generic version of Endo’s Lidoderm, pending approval from U.S. health regulators.